FikriAbdillah01/credit-card-fraud-analysis/README.md

   <img width = "400" height = "300" src = "https://github.com/FikriAbdillah01/credit-card-fraud-analysis/blob/e3a51f5ce11a1f3bc917b51e20bbb8154691b1ab/figures/Skewness%20Score%20for%20each%20Features.png">
 </p>

 - These features are beyond normal distribution score.
 Moreover, the Class, Amount, and V8 are the most skewed data.
+We will handle the most severe ones.

 ## Preprocessing Step
 The class feature has severe data imbalance that needs to be addressed by using oversampling method.
 The figure below shows before and after the method implemented.